 --Jana M. Riverside, CA

-To read the blog about Pepper's chiropractor almost canceling his first appointment, click here.
+To read the blog about Pepper's chiropractor almost refusing his first appointment, click here.

 "Ginny is an absolute gift.
 I consider her a colleague, friend, and mentor.
 We met several years ago and share the same the love for horses, health, truth, and authenticity.